tripleee/sloshy/README.md

 ### Migrating Old Configurations

-(This is only relevant if you cloned Sloshy a long time ago, and need to update your configuration to adhere to the current YAML schema.)
+This is only relevant if you cloned Sloshy's Git ropository a long time ago, and need to update your configuration to adhere to the current YAML schema.

 There is an option `--migrate` which accepts a YAML file argument and rewrites it from the old schema to the new.